ABOUT ME

 MY APPROACH

-I'm an integrative counsellor, which means I draw on a broad range of therapeutic approaches such as humanistic, mindfulness based cognitive therapy, Transactional Analysis, Existentialism and contemporary attachment theory.
+I'm an integrative counsellor, which means I draw on a broad range of therapeutic approaches such as humanistic, mindfulness based cognitive therapy, Transactional Analysis, Existentialism, Solutions Focused Brief Therapy and contemporary attachment theory.
+In my experience, the most important thing is to build a safe, supportive and strong relationship between us both.

 Here is the framework that I use, which will be tailored to suit your specific needs: